ssrg-vt/popcorn-compiler/README.md

 - You can use the `--install-path` option to specify a custom installation path
 - You can the `--help` option to list all the possible options

-## Compiling application
+## Compiling applications
 - Use `util/hermit/Makefile` in your source directory.
-Type `make` to compile, `make test` to run.
-If your system is not configured to run kvm as a non-root user, you probably need to run `sudo make test`.
+Type `make` to compile, `make test-x86` to run locally on the host.

+TODO heterogeneous stuff.

 ## Modifying toolchain components